PSquare-Lab/PSquare-Lab.github.io/_pages/people.md

 ##### <span style="color: #0faddd;; font-weight: bold;"> For Prospective Students:   </span>

-I am currently seeking PhD candidates for the Spring Semester 2025-26 (December Intake) through the Electrical Engineering admission process at IIT Roorkee.
+I am currently seeking PhD candidates for the Autumn Semester 2026-27 (July Intake) through the Electrical Engineering admission process at IIT Roorkee.
 Please refer to the application guidelines available [here](https://iitr.ac.in/Academics/Admission%20To%20Doctoral%20Programmes.html).

 I encourage applicants with backgrounds in electrical engineering, operations research, and applied machine learning to apply.
 I am particularly interested in students who are eager to develop expertise to address complex challenges in power engineering via $$\large Power+AI$$ route.
 In my experience, it is often more effective to teach the specifics of power engineering to individuals with strong mathematical, computational, or operational research backgrounds than vice versa.

-Please feel free to email me at [here](mailto:pareek@ee.iitr.ac.in) with the subject line “Prospective Doctoral Student Application December 2025 - [Your Name]”, including a brief overview of your interests and how you would contribute to our research group.
+Please feel free to email me at [here](mailto:pareek@ee.iitr.ac.in) with the subject line “Prospective Doctoral Student Application July 2026 - [Your Name]”, including a brief overview of your interests and how you would contribute to our research group.
 Try and review a few of the resources given below before writing to me.
 Attach your CV and any other relevant documents.
 If you do not receive a response, please do not hesitate to follow up.

 ##### <span style="color: #0faddd;; font-weight: bold;"> Existing IITR UG & PG: </span>